gsbdarc/intermediate_yens_2024/docs/3_submit_job_to_slurm.md

 ## Running Python Script on the Command Line
 Navigate to the `examples` directory.
 Just as we ran the R script on the interactive yen nodes, we can run the Python script on the command line.

 Let's run a python version of the script, `1_investment-serial.py`, which is a serial version of the script that does not use multiprocessing.
-View the complete script [here](https://github.com/gsbdarc/rf_bootcamp_2024/blob/main/examples/python_examples/1_investment-serial.py).
+View the complete script [here](https://github.com/gsbdarc/intermediate_yens_2024/blob/main/examples/1_investment-serial.py).

 Activate your virtual python environment, `venv`, first:

 ```
-$ cd examples/python_examples
+$ cd examples
 $ source venv/bin/activate
 ```